 settings.json related to fonts and themes that you may want to change:

-You probably need to use a new font and theme for a while before you are confident that you will form a happy family.
-I hope I saved you some time to get there!
+You probably need to use a new font and theme for a while before you are confident that you are happy with it.
+I hope I helped you to get there quickly! ⏲️ 🚀